 Pretty Paint Jobs

 With just a few coats of color, you can transform any ordinary looking flower pot into a decorative piece of art.
 Before painting, sand away any rough sports of loose clay particles on the rim, bottom edge, and outside of the pot.

 Seal the inside of the pot with oil or water based polyurethane (2 or 3 coats) and then allow it to dry.
 Paint the outside of the pot in a base color of your choice, using 2-3 coats of acrylic or latex paint.
 Once all of the paint dries, it is time to let your creatic artistic side come to light!

 You can use a stencil design, or free-hand a design of your choice.
 Frogs and turtles make for an adorable, fall-themed flower pot.
 Once you have added your design, apply two coats of water-base polyurethan sealant to protect your artwork and add a clear shine.
 Great colors for fall -butter yellow, sage green, taupes and muted reds!

-Halloween and Thanksgiving are right around the corner and can make for a great theme to apply to your flower pots!
+Memorial Day is right around the corner and can make for a great theme to apply to your flower pots!
 Get creative with accessories to make a great festive pot for your garden.
-For example, add feathers and a felt beak for a totally awesome turkey pot.
-Other great add-ons are sparkles, googly eyes, pom poms, or ribbon.
+For example, add red, white and blue ribbon, pom-poms or glitter streaks in the shape of fireworks. .

 Viola!
 A modern masterpiece.